StormDragon77/Stormilla/README.md

 ------------------------------
 BUGS:
 - Your bug will be marked invalid/declined if it cannot be reproduced, it isn't a problem relating to this pack or if it is intended
-- Bugs can be:
-    Missed Textures and Inconsistencies, Texturing and Modeling Errors, Unnecessary Files within Pack, Typos in Description and Outdated Preview Images on PMC
-- Bugs that are not caused by Stormilla will be labeled as ideas.
-Also if it hasn't been reported yet, please report the bug to Mojang at https://bugs.mojang.com/secure/Dashboard.jspa
-- Describe your bug in detail and please include an image of the bug
+- Describe your bug in detail and please include an image of the bug if necessary
 - Specify what platform you are on (Java or bedrock)
-- If nessessary, include game version and version of pack you are using.
-    - Any version of Stormilla that is not the latest is not supported.
-Check if your issue persists in the latest release.
-    - Old versions of Minecraft and Optifine are not supported so check if the bug is present in the latest release.
+- Check if you have other resource packs on before reporting
 - Bugs that I cannot fix so don't report these here:

     - Lighting on tripwire sting on hook model (Mojang bug), end crystal skins for end and nether not rendering (Optifine bug)
 ------------------------------
 SUGGESTIONS:
-- Your suggestion will be marked invalid/declined if it strays too far from vanilla, is not an inconsistency or is impossible to add.
+- Your suggestion will be marked invalid/declined if it strays too far from vanilla, does not fit my vision or is impossible to add.
-- Some will be declined just because it doesn't fit my vision for the pack.
 - Here's my design principles for this pack to show everything I plan on adding to this:
 	- Fix Inconsistencies, fix every texture and model bug a resource pack can fix
 	- Art Style Consistency, Minecraft's current default pack isn't entirely consistent.
 Some models and textures look old whether they be over-detailed, under-detailed, have a messy color palette or are just a different art style.
 Some of these are on purpose such as diamond ore and the creeper due to their iconic look but I will still be updating those too anyway.